 Dwww is available in the default repositories.
-So, you can install it using apt package manager on Debian, Ubuntu, Linux Mint as shown below.
+So, you can install it using apt package manager on Debian, Ubuntu, Linux Mint, and Pop OS as shown below.

 Then, enable CGI on your Apache web server by running the following command.
 Otherwise, you will only see the static pages.